 How to Choose the Best Duck Hunting Kayak

-Choosing the boat with the right dimensions for you will depend a lot on what you plan to do.
+Choosing the duck hunting kayak with the right dimensions for you will depend a lot on what you plan to do.

-Boats with a longer keel and slimmer hull shape will paddle more efficiently and go faster.
-Tracking will be better but they can be harder for newcomers to paddle and their maneuverability may not be as good.
+Duck hunting kayaks with a longer keel and slimmer hull shape will paddle more efficiently and go faster.
+Tracking will be better but they can be harder for new duck hunters to paddle and their maneuverability may not be as good.

 Shorter, wider boats have better stability and many recreational and fishing/hunting boats fall into this category.
 Some are sturdy enough to stand up in while the shorter keels mean they’re easier to steer and more accessible for beginners.
 They won’t be as fast though and rough conditions or wind can knock them off course easier.